johnxie301/Lego_Piece_Detection/README.md

 ### 2. Create a .yaml File to Record All the Path and Classes.

 5 Variables in it:
--path
+- path
--train
+- train
--val
+- val
--nc (number of classes)
+- nc (number of classes)
--names(names of all the classes)
+- names(names of all the classes)
 ![](images/yaml_file_example.png)

 ## Model